 Community Support to Build the Scully-Welsh Cancer Center

 Through a Community Needs Assessment and input from cancer patients, survivors and caregivers, physicians, nurses and other clinicians, it was determined that this region would benefit greatly from local access to a comprehensive cancer center.
-The Indian River Medical Center Foundation launched the Excellence in Cancer Care campaign as a bold vision to make world-class cancer care a reality in Indian River County.
-IRMC’s cancer program has been accredited with commendation since 1989 by the American College of Surgeons Commission on Cancer.
+The Cleveland Clinic Indian River Hospital Foundation launched the Excellence in Cancer Care campaign as a bold vision to make world-class cancer care a reality in Indian River County.
+The Hospital’s cancer program has been accredited with commendation since 1989 by the American College of Surgeons Commission on Cancer.
 This is a prestigious designation as only one in four U.S. hospitals receive this honor and helped to shape the decision to proceed with building the cancer center.

 A Lasting Legacy